 P contamination rampant and growing in New Zealand state homes

-As many as 600 state homes will need P decontamination this year, amid claims retirees are now smoking the toxic drug.
+As many as 600 state homes, including a "small number" in Canterbury, will need P decontamination this year amid claims retirees are now smoking the toxic drug.

-The Housing New Zealand figures, released under the Official Information Act, show the number of state homes decontaminated for methamphetamine, also known as P, has skyrocketed in the past two years.
+Housing New Zealand figures show the number of state homes decontaminated for methamphetamine, also known as P, has skyrocketed in the past two years.

-Two years ago 28 state homes had to be decontaminated but in the first quarter of this financial year alone 174 homes were decontaminated.
+Two years ago, 28 state homes had to be decontaminated nationwide, but in the first quarter of this financial year 174 homes were decontaminated.

-During the past three financial years, 13 state homes had to be demolished P contamination.
+During the past three financial years, 13 state homes had to be demolished due to P contamination.

 Housing New Zealand chief executive Glen Sowry said he was "extremely concerned" about the growing problem.
 It was almost certain tenants were living in contaminated state homes.

 "This is a significant and growing issue for all landlords.
 We are the biggest landlord in the country so we are certainly not immune to it."